Struggling with Anger Issues? Help is Available

 These types of emotional responses are usually short-lived and emotional balance restored within a few days.
 For women with depression, however, low mood is not limited to life stresses and does not simply go away once the immediate stressor has been resolved.

-In depression, the symptoms often get worse over time and begin to have a significant impact on day to day life and relationships.
+In depression, the symptoms often get worse over time and begin to have a significant impact on day-to-day life and relationships.
 Unfortunately, this often then becomes a vicious cycle in which many women feel trapped.
+Newport Beach Christian Counseling offers compassionate support to help break this cycle and restore hope.

 According to the statistics, approximately 15 million people in the United States suffer from one or more episodes of depression every year, and an alarming majority of these are women.
 In fact, depression is considered to be one of the most common problems that women in the United States experience and research has shown that women are up to twice as likely to be impacted by depression than men.